kyoung224/Tindog-bootcamp/README.md

 https://kyoung224.github.io/Tindog-bootcamp/

-- A tinder parody website
+- A responsive tinder parody website
 - HTML/CSS only.
 Not an acutual functioning website

 ## Skills used